GoogleContainerTools/kpt-functions-sdk/docs/user_guide.md

 You can follow [these example functions][1] to understand how to use `kpt-functions` framework library.

-Each function has a [Configs][2] parameter represents a document store for Kubernetes objects populated from/to configuration files.
+A function has a [Configs][2] parameter representing a document store for Kubernetes objects populated from/to configuration files.
 It enables performing rich query and mutation operations.

 A function can also declare additional input parameters it requires.
 The framework will automatically create corresponding CLI flags and pass the values as parameters.